jmountifield/okta-to-humio/README.md

 # Humio Log Collector Configuration

-Using the same configug examples as above the following cmd/exec input can be used with the Humio Log Collector to collect the events.
+This repo contains an alternative script that can be used to export Okta audit events.
+That script is configured using the `config.json`, and should be set up using the same Okta config examples as with the Lambda example (the Humio part of the config moves to the Humio Log Collector).
+The following cmd/exec input can be used with the Humio Log Collector to collect the events.
 Note that this is using the okta-audit-export.py script.
-It assumes that you have placed the `okta-audit-export.py` file in the folder `/root/okta-to-humio/`.
+It assumes that you have placed the `okta-audit-export.py` file in the folder `/root/okta-to-humio/` and that you have copied and updated the values in `config.json`.

 /!\ Be sure to check that the user the Humio Log Collector will run as has permissions to execute the command from that location.